What makes math problems hard for reinforcement learning: a case study: Classical search algorithms

 Second, in order to make the search space finite in size, we set a maximum length that each relator is allowed to take.
 In other words, we mask all AC-moves that lead to presentations with relators exceeding this maximum length.
 In the search of a sequence of AC-moves that trivialize a presentations of the Miller--Schupp series $\MS(n, w)$, we set this maximum length to be $2 \times \text{max}(2 n+3, \length(w)+1) + 2$.
 This specific choice was made to allow for at least one concatenation move followed by a conjugation move in the search process.

-\section{Classical Search Algorithms}
+\section{Classical search algorithms}

 In this section, we compare the effectiveness of breadth-first and greedy search algorithms to AC-trivialize presentations in the Miller--Schupp series.
 We find that the latter significantly outperforms the former.
-Additionally, using the greedy search algorithm, we determine that, in the stable case, $\AK(3)$ is AC-trivial.
+Based on our empirical observations, we find AC-triviality of infinite subfamilies of the Miller--Schupp series, as well as length reductions of $\AK(n)$.